henrypaul2001/Paul-Engine/README.md

+# Note:
+This readme presents a much older version of the engine.
+A full re-write is taking place on the Teardown branch

 # Paul Engine: An OpenGL, ECS based game engine

 This is currently under development.
 Below is a preview of what I have so far: